 9 injured when subway car derails in Boston

-BOSTON (AP) — Nine people have been taken to a local hospital after a subway car derailed in Boston.
+BOSTON (AP) — A subway car has derailed in Boston, sending nine people to the hospital.

 Officials with the Massachusetts Bay Transportation Authority said the accident occurred at about 11 a.m.
 Saturday when a Green Line subway car derailed in a tunnel near Kenmore Square.